 The frittata is one of those categories of dishes, like risotto, where the main ingredient, in this case egg, can act as a foil to an almost infinite variety of flavors, being it meat, fish or vegetable.
 So by learning a single technique, you open up a whole new culinary galaxy.
-One of my favorite frittate, especially this time of year, is made with artichokes.
+One of my favorites, especially this time of year, is Artichoke Frittata.

 While the artichokes are cooling, beat some eggs along with salt, pepper and some grated parmesan cheese.
 Fold in the artichoke wedges once they’ve cooled a bit (you don’t want them to start cooking egg) and proceed in the usual manner for making frittata, either slowing browning it on both sides in a non-stick skillet, or frying one side and finishing off the other under the broiler, until nicely browned.

-Frittata can be served immediately, but they taste much better either lukewarm or at room temperature.
+Your Artichoke Frittata can be served immediately, but it will taste much better either lukewarm or at room temperature.

 One nice variation is to add, instead of or in addition to the parmesan cheese, small cubes of fontina or another semi-soft cheese like Emmenthal or Munster, to the egg and artichoke mixture before you begin to slow-fry the frittata.
 It provides a nice creamy balance to the slightly astringent quality of the artichokes.

 Frittate are quite versatile, by the way.
-They can serve as antipasto, primo or second, depending on your mood and the rest of the menu.
+Like any other, your Artichoke Frittata can serve as antipasto, primo or second, depending on your mood and the rest of the menu.
 They make wonderful snacks, or as filling between two slices of pane pugliese makes a delicious ‘peasant’ sandwich.